-The Business Resources category of Montana's Community Development Block Grant Economic Development (CDBG-ED) Program is designed to stimulate economic development activity by assisting Montana's private sector to create or retain jobs for low and moderate income (LMI) persons.
+The Business Resources category of Montana's CDBG-ED Program is designed to stimulate economic development activity by assisting Montana's private sector to create or retain jobs for low and moderate income (LMI) persons.
 The program assists businesses by making fixed-rate financing available to them at reasonable interest rates and by providing public improvements in support of economic development activities.
 CDBG-ED provides flexibility in interest rates and loan terms to complement conventional business financing and other State and Federal business financing programs.
 CDBG-ED funding can provide payment deferments, lower payments in the first year, and interest-only payments.
 CDBG-ED funds are intended to be used in situations where a funding gap exists and alternative sources of public and private financing are not adequate.

 - Loans to Businesses: Activities include loans to businesses for acquisition, construction, installation, or rehabilitation of commercial and industrial buildings, facilities, equipment, or working capital.